*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Thyme Leaf Tea Like?
 Thyme tea has a pretty complex flavor profile.
-In my opinion there’s a grassy almost vegetable base to the flavor with some Savory elements as well as a slight bitterness and an undertone of earthiness to this herbal tea.
+In my opinion, there’s a grassy almost vegetable base to the flavor with some Savory elements as well as a slight bitterness and an undertone of earthiness to this herbal tea.

-Now that we have a baseline of what time tea should taste like let’s dig into each flavor component to see what the overall flavor profile of this interesting herbal tea truly is.
+Now that we have a baseline of what time a tea should taste like let’s dig into each flavor component to see what the overall flavor profile of this interesting herbal tea truly is.

 If you are just looking for a convenient bag version of thyme leaf tea then I suggest Buddha Teas Organic Thyme Leaf Tea.

 There’s also a quick recipe for making time to eat from loose leaf ingredients at the end of this article.
 So keep an eye out for that and let’s get into the flavor profile of thyme leaf tea.